Robert Coats, Ph.D.

 hydrologic aspects of strip mining; evaluating the hydrologic and water quality

-effects of hydropower projects; and developing monitoring programs and habitat
+effects of hydropower projects; analyzing the effects of post-fire salvage logging on soil hydrologic properties; and developing monitoring programs and habitat

 conservation strategies for two Habitat Conservation Plans (pursuant to the